cwrichardson/flurdymail/README.md

 In order to access the database, you can either ssh through a bastion host, or use the phpMyAdmin web interface.
 In either case, you'll need to spin up an auto-scaling instance.
-Go to EC2 -> Auto Scaling -> Auto Scaling Groups.
+Go to `EC2 -> Auto Scaling -> Auto Scaling Groups`.
 Depending on your preference, select either the bastion or the phpmyadmin Launch Configuration.
 Under Actions, select Edit, and then change your Desired and Min number of instances to 1.